MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/fsrm/fsrm-overview.md

 ms.technology: storage
 ms.topic: article
 author: jasongerend
-ms.date: 5/9/2018
+ms.date: 5/10/2018
-description: File Server Resource Manager (FSRM)is a tool that enables you to manage and classify data on a Windows Server file server.
+description: File Server Resource Manager (FSRM) is a tool that enables you to manage and classify data on a Windows Server file server.
 ---
 # File Server Resource Manager (FSRM) overview